predictive-clinical-neuroscience/NM_educational_OHBM24/README.md

 - We will further illustrate advanced and applied uses of normative modelling.
 These will include:
   - Longitudinal models
   - Application to diverse brain imaging measures, such as functional connectivity and in relation with brain/body age
-  - Advanced modelling approaches, such as models, such as GAMLSS and of the SHASH distribution
+  - Advanced modelling approaches, such as models, such as the GAMLSS distribution
   - Transfer and prediction of normative modeling results to new and unseen sites and populations

 ## Colloquium